hargoniX/bachelor/thesis/thesis.typ

 to provide (semi)-verified high-performance networking.

-Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses and thus enabling full verification of the real world application.
+Lastly, as already mentioned above, improving the queue size for which our proof can be conducted by improving @CBMC, Kani or our harnesses and thus enabling full verification of the real-world application.